NadjibSb/HashCode19-Geekster-Team/README.md

 ### File format
 Each input data set is provided in a plain text le containing exclusively ASCII characters with lines terminated with a single '\n' character (UNIX- style line endings).
-The rst line of the data set contains a single integer N ( 1 ≤ N ≤ 10 5 ) — the number of photos in the collection.
+The first line of the data set contains a single integer N ( 1 ≤ N ≤ 10 5 ) — the number of photos in the collection.
 This is followed by N lines, where line i contains a description of the photo with ID i (0 ≤ i < N ).
 The description of photo i contains the following data, separated by a single space:
 ● A single character ‘H’ if the photo is horizontal, or ‘V’ if it is ve ical.
 ● An integer M i (1 ≤ M i ≤ 100) — the number of tags for that photo.
 ● M i text strings — the tags for photo i .
 Each tag consists only of lowercase ASCII le ers and digits, between 1 and 10 characters in total.